Soartex-Modded/Modded-1.7.x/README.md

 * When your pull request has been merged, delete your fork to ensure current pull requests in the future.

 [Don't want to go through Github?](http://soartex.net/community/threads/mod-contributions-texture-submissions.888/)

+### License
+* All files added to this repository are automatically covered by the main packs [license](http://soartex.net/license/#fanver) to protect the work submitted by the community.
+* Please obey by the licenses as this helps to protect the community's hard work.